Direct reference theory

 A direct reference theory (also called referentialism or referential realism) is a theory of language that claims that the meaning of a word or expression lies in what it points out in the world.
 The object denoted by a word is called its referent.
 Criticisms of this position are often associated with Ludwig Wittgenstein.

 In the 19th century, mathematician and philosopher Gottlob Frege also argued against it, and contrasted it with mediated reference theory.
 In 1953, with his Philosophical Investigations, Wittgenstein argued against referentialism, famously saying that "the meaning of a word is its use."
 Direct reference theory is a position typically associated with logical positivism and analytical philosophy.
-Logical positivist philosophers in particular have significantly devoted their efforts in countering positions of the like of Wittgenstein's, and they aim at creating a "perfectly descriptive language" purified from ambiguities and confusions.
+Logical positivist philosophers in particular have significantly devoted their efforts in countering positions of the like of Wittgenstein's.

 John Stuart Mill

 The philosopher John Stuart Mill was one of the earliest modern advocates of a direct reference theory beginning in 1843.
 In his A System of Logic Mill introduced a distinction between what he called "connotation" and "denotation".
 Connotation is a relation between a name (singular or general) and one or more attributes.
 For example, 'widow' denotes widows and connotes the attributes of being female, and of having been married to someone now dead.
 If a name is connotative, it denotes what it denotes in virtue of object or objects having the attributes the name connotes.
 Connotation thus determines denotation.
 The same object can, on the other hand, be denoted with several names with different connotations.
 A name can have connotation but no denotation.
 Connotation of a name, if it has one, can be taken to be its meaning in Mill.

 In contrast to proper names, most individual concrete names, in Mill's opinion, are not connotative.
 Proper names, then, have no significance.
 On the other hand, all general phrases are connotative in Mill's view.
 Overall, Mill's argument is quite similar to the descriptive theory, with the exception of his view on proper names.